 "Best workshop I have ever attended.
 No teacher left inside.
 All teachers deserve summer camp!
 Total stress relief, FUN, FUN, FUN!" - Deb, teacher, Alabama

-Continuing Education Credits (CEUs) are available for completing the course from the University of Southern Maine ($20 for 4.5 credits).
+Continuing Education Credits (CEUs) are available for completing the course from the University of Southern Maine (Please briung $20 for 4.5 credits to camp with you).

-Prices below are listed per person and include meals, housing, instruction and all boat trips.
+Prices: The prices listed below are per person and include meals, housing, instruction and all boat trips.
 Participants must arrange transportation to and from the Audubon mainland property in Bremen at the start and end of the session (see directions page).
 Check with your local Audubon chapter or bird club to see if scholarships are available.

-$995 twin bed in a shared double or triple room, shared bathroom
+$1145 twin bed in a shared double, triple, or quad room, shared bathroom

-$1245 Osprey room - double bed, private bath, ocean view (dbl occupancy)
+$1445 Osprey room, Eider room, or Roseate room - double bed, private bath, ocean view (dbl occupancy)

 "I have been teaching for 25 years and have never experience a more well rounded and useful program than that offered to educators on Hog Island.
 It is nothing short of out of this world.
 The scope, variety and depth of material we learned was extensive, exciting and so much fun.
 The people were top notch and the food will make you sorry you have to go home!" - Tracey, teacher, NY